 Disinfecting Wipe/Cleaner: For disinfection, the most common EPA-registered household disinfectants and disinfectant wipes should be effective.
 A list of products that are EPA approved for use against the virus that causes COVID-19 is available here.

 Face Mask/Face Covering: According to the Arkansas Department of Health, an effective face covering should fully cover your mouth and nose but also allow you to breathe freely.

 Hand Sanitizer (also Anti-bacterial Hand Gel): If soap and water are not available, CDC recommends consumers use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 Mandatory: Actions required by all or of certain, defined parties.
 Failure to comply with mandatory procedures will result in disciplinary action for employees and students at UAFS and possible fines.

 PPE (Personal Protective Equipment): Personal protective equipment, or PPE, is specialized clothing and equipment used as a safeguard against health hazards, including exposure to infectious diseases through physical contact or airborne particles.
 PPE is designed to protect parts of the body typically exposed in standard attire, including the nose, mouth, eyes, hands, and feet.

-Quarantine—Separating well persons who have been exposed to COVID-19 from other well persons during the incubation period of the illness.
+Quarantine: Separating well persons who have been exposed to COVID-19 from other healthy persons during the incubation period of the illness.

 Testing: A COVID-19 viral test tells you if you have a current infection.
 Viral tests check samples from your respiratory system, such as a swab from the inside of your nose, to tell you if you currently have an infection with SARS-CoV-2, the virus that causes COVID-19.
 Some test results may be available at the testing site in less than an hour.
 Other tests must be sent to a laboratory to analyze, a process that takes 1–2 days once received by the lab.